 In combination with surgical therapy, antifungal agents may help to attain partial response in cases of eumycetoma.

 Educate patients to avoid activities that expose them to agents of mycetoma.
 Instruct patients to avoid carrying sticks and thorny branches that have had contact with soil, especially if contaminated with cattle dung.
+Footwear and protective clothing in at-risk populations, especially in developing countries, is also recommended.

 The glycolytic enzyme fructose-bisphosphate aldolase (FBA) is expressed on the hyphae present in the mycetoma grain.
 FBA antibody levels were found to be significantly higher in eumycetoma patient sera when compared with healthy Sudanese controls.
 Therefore, FBA might be useful as candidate antigen for a future vaccine against mycetoma.